deepikapathak25/apnacollege-demo/README.md

 # apnacollege-demo
-This is my practice git repo
+This is my practice git Repository.
+Author - Deepika Pathak